-“The Figure” by Jacques Lipchitz was modelled between 1926-1930 and cast in bronze in 1958-1961 was inspired by the principles of Cubism.
-Lipchitz’s style incorporated biomorphic shapes which model artistic design elements on life.
+“The Figure” by Jacques Lipchitz was inspired by the principles of Cubism.
+It was modelled between 1926-1930 and cast in bronze in 1958-1961.
+Lipchitz’s style incorporated biomorphic shapes which model artistic design elements of life.
 Biomorphic comes from combining the Greek words ‘bios’, meaning life, and ‘morphe’, meaning form and was introduced in the 1930s to describe the imagery in the abstract types of surrealist art.

 - Title: The Figure

 - Year: Modelled 1926-1930; Cast 1958-1961

 - Material: Bronze Casting

 - Born: Chaim Jacob Lipchitz

 - Died: 1973 (81 years old) – Capri, Italy

 “I invent nothing, I rediscover.” – Auguste Rodin